Arrizki16/deploy-laravel-with-nginx/README.md

 sudo nano /var/www/(your project location)/.env
 ```
 ![Untitled](https://user-images.githubusercontent.com/55046884/120185953-0c4b7f00-c23d-11eb-82bd-cd66bbe5fdc0.png)
-Actually, you only need to configure the APP and DB configurations.Different configurations will be used for different projects.
+Actually, you only need to configure the APP and DB configurations.
+Different configurations will be used for different projects.

 ## Mysql  -> its optional